Later Roman Empire: Manichaeism

 A Mesopotamian prophet Mani combined the elements of Persian Zoroastrianism with Christianity in the mid-3rd century.
 He died in prison in the Sassanian Empire, but his disciples spread his teaching and established Manichaean communities all over the Roman Empire.
 Manichaeism was a dualistic religion: its adherents distinguished a good and an evil god, and blamed the evil god for the creation of the material world.
 Their communities were divided into two groups: the ascetic Elects (who abstained from sex), and the Hearers (who lived a more ordinary life).
 Their asceticism and dualism were particularly attractive to young intellectuals, among them Augustine who adhered to their faith before his conversion to Christianity around 382.
 The persecution of Manichaeans started during Diocletian's reign primarily because of their association with Zoroastianism, although Manichaeism had been outlawed in the Sassanian Empire.
 Theodosius I renewed their persecution, describing them as followers of a sect who meet in "nefarious retreats and wicked recesses".
 From 382 Manichaeans could not inherit property and their religious meetings were forbidden, from the late 5th century they were sentenced to exile or death.
 Christians who were regarded heretics by state authorities were regularly labelled as Manichaeans.
 Priscillian, a Hispanian lay ascetic, who rejected marriage and promoted vegetarianism, was an early example.
-He and his closest disciplines were executed at Trier in 383.
+He and his closest disciples were executed at Trier in 383.